uc-r/uc-r.github.io/datawrangling/week-2.md

 - Complete Homework #2 located in this week's folder.
 - One person from each group will submit via Slack the group's Word document.
-- This homework assignment is due by 6PM, November 4, 2019.
+- This homework assignment is due by 9AM, March 28, 2020.

 ### Readings

-- BEFORE next week's class on November 4th, read Chapter 12 sections 12.1 through 12.5 of [R for Data Science](https://r4ds.had.co.nz/).
+- BEFORE next week's class on March 28th, read Chapter 12 sections 12.1 through 12.5 of [R for Data Science](https://r4ds.had.co.nz/).
-- BEFORE next week's class on November 4th, read Chapter 5 sections 5.1 through 5.4 of [R for Data Science](https://r4ds.had.co.nz/).
+- BEFORE next week's class on March 28th, read Chapter 5 sections 5.1 through 5.4 of [R for Data Science](https://r4ds.had.co.nz/).
 - As you read, check your answers for the guided reading with [this solutions manual](https://jrnold.github.io/r4ds-exercise-solutions/).
 - On the [course website](http://uc-r.github.io/data_wrangling), read the pages for the midterm and final project.